EBZebra/docs/edge/source/guide/printingGuide.md

 	myPrinter.disconnect();

 ## Using Files Stored On The Printer
 Some printers have the ability to store command-file templates or other files useful for performaing print operations.
-To retrieve a list of files that exist on the printer, use the [retrieveFileNames](../api/printingzebra#mretrieveFileNames) method:

-Sample JavaScript code:
+**Retrieve a list of files that exist on the printer using the [retrieveFileNames method](../api/printingzebra?retrieveFileNames())**:

 	:::javascript
 	myPrinter.retrieveFileNames(function (e){